-"The EU-SysFlex project partners have already accepted that our energy have more and more renewable energy, and are now looking to develop the measures that will al-low our grid to handle it.
-The project looks at how we manage the integration of such a level of renewable energy into the system.
-It will identify the cater for this increase, -modelling tools.
+"The EU-SysFlex project partners have already accepted that our energy ĥave more and more renewable energy, and are now looking to develop the measures that will allow our grid to handle it.
+The project looks at how we manage the integranewable energy into the system.
+It will identify the to the market design to cater for this increase, introduce new practices, and enhance system-modelling tools.
 Additionally, the project will put forward a roadmap for the European energy system and outline how it can meet the challenges ahead - this is extremely